-Marquette University Law School currently participates in an exchange program with the Universidad Pontificia Comillas.
-In an exchange program, Marquette students pay the same tuition and fees to Marquette that they would pay for a regular semester at Marquette, but are enrolled and attend classes at the foreign law school.
+Marquette University Law School currently participates in an exchange program with the Universidad Pontificia Comillas (Madrid).
+In an exchange program, Marquette law students pay tuition and fees to Marquette University on the same basis that they would pay for a regular semester at Marquette, but students are enrolled in and attend classes at the foreign law school.

 Founded in 1904, the Universidad Pontificia Comillas is located in Madrid, the political and cultural heart of Spain.
-It is regarded as one of the best universities in Europe and has a rich tradition in the humanities and teaching, backed by the recognition of the business world and public sector.
-It has an international environment that attracts exchange students from Europe and the rest of the world.
-The university has libraries with access to more than 500,000 volumes and 2,100 journals, a bookshop, a gymnasium, university pastoral services, a social work unit, and guidance services.
-More information about Universidad Pontificia Comillas can be found online.
+It is regarded as one of the best universities in Europe and has a rich tradition in subjects related to the humanities and business.
+The University has an international reputation and attracts exchange students from Europe and the rest of the world.
+More information about the Universidad Pontificia Comillas is available here.

 Law students selected to participate in the exchange program will enroll in classes at the foreign law school according to procedures established by the foreign law school.
 In addition, students must enroll at the same time in parallel Law School courses titled “Law XXX Study Abroad – Comillas University.”
 Only the Marquette Law School courses will appear on the student's transcript.

 Students must receive prior approval for their exchange courses from the Law School Director of Study Abroad Programs.
 All credits awarded will receive a grade of Satisfactory, unless the student fails to achieve a grade of C in any class, in which case the student's transcript will show that the student earned no credits for the course with a grade of Unsatisfactory.
 Students will be awarded credit hours for classes taken in exchange programs depending on the number of hours of classroom instruction for each class.